skalski/k_cipher/README.md

 The Result is: <br>
 ```100111111001101010010011100100111001000011110101```<br>
 This is a very common and simple encryption/substitution.
-Now we move the bitset to the left, cause the boolean meaning of the key bit is false.
+Now we shift the bitset to the left, cause the boolean meaning of the key bit is false.
+If it's true (1), we shift to the right.<br>
 So we got: <br>
 ```110011111100110101001001110010011100100001111010```<br>
-This will happend for every bit of the key.
+This will happen for every bit of the key.
+In this demonstration we got  16 Rounds with 40 substitution steps and 16 shifts/distortions.

+No pattern can be found in a test with the same key and 10 texts with 4000+ words.
+The higher the key, the higher the degree of entropy.

+### advantages
+Because of the shift from right and left, an effective destruction of patterns is achieved and makes the encryption extremely secure.
+By saving many steps which take place at AES, the computing time is massively shortened without creating a hazard.

+Thus, this cipher is optimal for cloud servers and large files.

 ### License
 You can test the code and use it privately.
 It is not allowed to use the code without my permission, provided that the using project generates financial income (regardless of the source).